Professor of Psychology

 M.A. and Ph.D., University of Chicago

-My research investigates the neural basis of emotion and attention.
+My research investigates the neural basis of emotion, attention, and self-regulation.
 I am particularly focused on emotion-cognition relationships that are associated with individual differences in anxiety and depression.
-My recent research has examined the roles of the left and right cerebral hemispheres in emotional function; how information is communicated between the two sides of the brain; and neural processes that implement self-regulatory functions, such as regulating emotions and controlling on-line adjustments in cognitive performance.
+My recent research has examined neural processes that implement self-regulatory functions, such as regulating emotions and controlling on-line adjustments in performance following mistakes during difficult cognitive tasks.
 I rely upon both cognitive and psychophysiological (EEG/ERP) methods to address these questions.

 My Top Link: Haverford Psychology